 Bloom Time: Mid and late summer

-Lavandula angustifolia is a compact, bushy shrub with narrow, aromatic, grey-green leaves.
+Lavandula angustifolia is a compact, bushy shrub with narrow aromatic grey-green leaves.
 It grows up to 3.3 feet (1 m) tall and is usually about as wide as tall.
 It produces long, unbranched stalks in mid and late summer carrying short, dense spikes of fragrant, pale to deep purple flowers.

 USDA hardiness zone 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).